mvit777/BikeShop/BikeShop.BlazorComponents/README.md

     </Modal>
     (...omitted...)
 ```
-The interesting parts of the EditForm component are
+The interesting parts of the built-in EditForm component are
 - the opening tag property ```EditContext="@EditContext"```
 - the ```@bind-Value="ProductModel.XXX"``` property of every field
+- the basic data validation applied directly on model class via data annotations
 - the final handler ```@onclick="SaveProduct"``` on the submit button.

 The rest is just a regular form.